 After boosting our home library with our Sonlight books, we have slowly gathered more and more books over the years.
 Seeing the children return to old favorites time and time again has really helped me see how important it is to treasure wisdom and stories in our home.
 We are now adding four bookcases to our home library to make plenty of room for it all.

 1. Sonlight offers so much richness for homeschool families, but if you prefer a more hands-on approach to learning, then you may feel the need to supplement with other resources or choose something else altogether.

 In our case, we chose to keep things simple and just use Sonlight without anything else.
 We had a new baby at the time, and in stepping back, the children were able to create so many new learning opportunities for themselves.
 It truly was one of our sweetest of years.

 2. Sonlight may also seem expensive for many, and this is definitely something to consider.
 From time to time, Sonlight offers financing that can help offset the cost, but it is still a big investment.
 Some parents opt to purchase the curriculum used, or they buy the Instructor's Guide, then check out the books from the library.

 Although both are great options for those in need, I do encourage homeschoolers to support curricululm companies as much as is possible.
 When you purchase directly from the company, you support families that share your heart for homeschooling, and you invest in the development of more great resources.

-The beautiful thing about homeschooling is that you can pick and choose the resources that work best for your family.
-In the end, what matters most are the memories you share and the learning that takes place.
+The beautiful thing about homeschooling is that you can pick and choose the resources that work best for your family in order to focus on what is most important.

 Our Homeschool Curriculum Journey